R-B/R-B.github.io/README.md

+Robbie Blundell
-Robbie is an interdependent designer from Belfast, currently living in London.
-He is interested in developing visual narratives and cooperative working structures.
+I am an interdependant graphic and digital designer from Belfast, living in London.
+Currently I work on a freelance basis, designing identities and digital platforms with cultural and political organisations.
+I am also part of Evening Class